-Illinois offers BS, MS and PhD programs in civil engineering with a railway transportation focus.
-In addition, the need for continuing education and distance learning options for the rail transportation community is filled by offering online classes through the Illinois CEE Online program, a new professional master’s program and a Railroad Certificate as well as numerous rail-focused conferences, workshops and short courses on railroad and related topics.
+Illinois offers B.S., M.S. and Ph.D. programs in civil engineering with a railway transportation focus, and a unique professional M.Eng. in Railway Engineering degree program.
+In addition, the need for continuing education and distance learning options for the rail transportation community is filled by an annual Railway Engineering Short Course on the Illinois campus each summer, and online classes through the Illinois CEE Online program comprising an online Railroad Certificate and M.S. program.
+RailTEC also organizes and hosts numerous rail-focused conferences, workshops, seminars and other educational activities.

 Illinois has been teaching and advancing the field of rail transportation engineering for over 100 years, and is committed to continuing in this role in the 21st century.